 Ms. Provenzano earned her Masters degree, in Instrumental Conducting, at the University of Maine.
 As a teacher assistant, she worked with the Symphonic Band and Marching Band and studied with Curvin Farnham.

-Ms. Provenzano began her career as a music educator in various public and private schools in the Chicago area and then worked in Maine for 15 years where she was an adjudicator, guest conductor and clinician for various middle and high school festivals and has been a member of the Maine Music Educators Association board as the District V Chair and as the Orchestra VP.
+Ms. Provenzano began her career as a music educator in various public and private schools in the Chicago area and then worked in Maine for 15 years where she has been a member of the Maine Music Educators Association board as the District V Chair and as the Orchestra VP.
+She has enjoyed being an adjudicator, guest conductor, teacher and clinician and hopes to pursue similar opportunities in Michigan.

 Ms. Provenzano has performed with various ensembles throughout her career.
 She was principal clarinetist for the Bangor Symphony Orchestra and has also worked with for the BSO as the Education Outreach Coordinator and Librarian.